static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Tips for Transitioning from Pandas to StaticFrame
 ====================================================================

 Pandas code can become complex, hard to maintain, and error prone.
 This happens because Pandas supports many ways to do the same thing, has inconsistencies in its interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
-This article provides ten tips to get up to speed with StaticFrame.
+This article provides ten tips for Pandas users to get up to speed with StaticFrame.

 Why StaticFrame
 ______________________

-After years of using Pandas to develop production, back-end financial systems, it became clear to me that Pandas was not the right tool.
+After years of using Pandas to develop back-end financial systems, it became clear to me that Pandas was not the right tool for the job.
 Pandas's handling of labeled data and missing values, with performance close to NumPy, certainly accelerated my productivity.
 And yet, the numerous inconsistencies in Pandas's API led to hard-to-maintain code.
-Further, Pandas's irregular approach to data ownership and support for mutation and undesirable side effects led to serious vulnerabilities and opportunities for error.
+Further, Pandas's irregular approach to data ownership and support for mutation and undesirable side effects led to serious opportunities for error.
 So in May of 2017 I began implementing a library more suitable for critical production systems.

 Now, after three years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.
-While StaticFrame is not yet always as fast as Pandas for some operations, we often see StaticFrame out-performing Pandas on large-scale, real-world processes.
+While StaticFrame is not yet always as fast as Pandas for some operations, we often see StaticFrame out-perform Pandas in real-world use cases.

 What follows are ten tips to aid Pandas users in transitioning to StaticFrame.
 While Pandas users will find many familiar idioms, there are significant differences.